plainC/wondermacros/docs/array.md

 ### W_ARRAY_FOR_EACH(T,elem,array[,size])

-    omitted static size obtained using sizeof is used)

     Use W_ARRAY_FOR_EACH to iterate all elements of an array.
     Note:        The index of the element is stored in 'elem ## _ix'.